hackersatcambridge/workshop-web-dev/.hac_workshop/notes.md

 ![](markdown_images/css-content-container.jpg)

 That image is still _massive_.
-Later on we'll turn it into a hero.
+Later on we'll be turning it into that big hero section at the start of the website.

 ---